erankova/Fortune-Inc-Aviation-Analysis/README.md

 **Stakeholders:** CEO, Head of Operations, Head of Aviation (brand new department)

 Fortune Inc. is expanding into airplane aviation to diversify its portfolio.
 In Phase 1 of department development, we aim to evaluate which aircrafts and aircraft specifics pose the lowest risk as we venture into a brand new industry.
-Being so to the industry, we want to focus on identifying the industry standard for aircraft make and model, and which top make and model results in least number of destroyed aircrafts during accident events to account for easier financial maintainance.
-We also want to focus on which type of engine and number of engines **(either add info re: num of engines or take out this point)** is the industry standard for identified make and model and corresponds to the least number of fatal injuries.
+Being so to the industry, we want to focus on identifying the industry standard for aircraft make and model, and which top make and model results in least number of *destroyed* aircrafts during accident events to account for easier financial maintainance.
+We also want to focus on which type of engine is the industry standard for identified make and model and corresponds to the least number of fatal injuries.

 **Some preliminary questions include:**

 - *What type of aircraft make and model the most sense to purchase first when considering industry standard and which engine types are associated with identified make and model?*
-- *How is type of engine and number of engine related to total injuries during accident events as related to identified industry standard make and model?*
+- *How is type of engine related to total injuries during accident events as related to identified industry standard make and model?*
 - *Have there been improvements in aviation technology and regulation helping us determine which event years provide relevant data?*

 **The goal: evaluate which type of airplane and engine type pose least risk, as defined above, to purchase and as we enter an industry we have not explored before.
 As an aside, we aim to evaluate how weather conditions correlate to injury severity for potential training considerations in Phase 2.**